ch2i/ic880a-gateway/README.md

 # The Things Network: iC880a-based gateway

+**this repository has been deprecated**

+Please use now the new generic setup for SX1301 [concentrators](https://github.com/ch2i/LoraGW-Setup).

 Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the iC880a USB concentrator with a Raspberry Pi host.

 This installer targets the **[CH2i SPI Raspberry PI shield version](https://github.com/ch2i/iC880A-Raspberry-PI)** of the board.